Skip to main content

 Trumps post presidency was more of the same when it came to Russia and Putin.
 He continues to criticize NATO, and he continues to praise Putin’s leadership.
 When Russia invades Ukraine, Trump calls Putin’s strategy “genius” and “savvy.”
 NATO unites in response, but Trump's comments create political division inside the United States.
 Trump's praise for Putin complicates the United States message and is used as propaganda by the Russian state media.
 In 2023 and 2024, Trump continues to question whether the United States should defend NATO allies who “don’t pay.
 Statements like that only embolden Putin and Russia because it continues to play into Russia's objective of weakening NATO.

 After taking office again in 2025, Trump delayed aid to Ukraine, which alarms Europe and creates battlefield vulnerabilities.
 What that makes is that Trump’s unpredictability is now a threat to all of Europe, which of course strengthens Russia.
 NATO is now at a breaking point.
 Trump is trying to take Greenland and Canada and make them part of the United States, which puts us at odds with our own NATO allies.
 Trump says that we need Greenland for security against the Russians, the very country that he has aided in the destabilization of NATO.
 Trump has said in the past that Russia is no threat.
 If Russia is not a threat, then why would we need Greenland for security against Russia?
 Russia has spent decades trying to fracture NATO.
-The United States political climate that has been created by Trump is not doing more to destabilize the alliance than what any Russian military pressure has.
+The United States political climate that has been created by Trump is now doing more to destabilize the alliance than what any Russian military pressure has.

 Some may say that the question isn’t whether Trump is a “Russian asset”.
 The question is whether his actions, intention or not, are consistently aligned with Russia’s strategic goals.
 Those goals are weakening NATO, undermining Ukraine, dividing the United States internally, discrediting US intelligence, and most of all reducing pressure on Moscow.
 That is why the debate persists.
 Not because of what investigators can prove, but what the timeline of Trump's actions shows.
 As long as Trump continues to weaken NATO and the United States while strengthening Putin and Russia, there will always be people who will say Trump is a Russian asset because that is what he looks like.
 One thing for sure is that the Country that Trump is making great again is not the United States but Russia.